Codeium vs Sourcegraph Cody

 Who should pick which

-• Solo developer building a full-stack app on a budget
+• Solo developer on a single-project codebase

 Pick: Codeium